DeTosis/VK_Notifier/README.md

-# VK Notifyer
+# VK Notifier

-VK Notifyer is a application to get VK notifications on a desktop.
+VK Notifier is a application to get VK notifications on a desktop.

 ## Installation